 What Is the Average Social Security Check for Retirees?

-As of 2022, Social Security and retirement plans made up $32,168, or 65.9% of pre-tax income.
+In 2022, Social Security and retirement plans accounted for $32,168, which is 65.9% of pre-tax earnings.

 How Much Does the Average Person Have in Retirement Savings?